emqx/cloud-docs/en_US/data_integration/microsoft_sql_server.md

 ### Configure ODBC Driver

-Provide your SQL Server version through the EMQX Cloud [tickets](https://docs.emqx.com/en/cloud/latest/feature/tickets.html) service, and the ODBC driver will be installed for your deployment in the background.
+Provide your SQL Server version through the EMQX Platform [tickets](https://docs.emqx.com/en/cloud/latest/feature/tickets.html) service, and the ODBC driver will be installed for your deployment in the background.

 ## Create a Microsoft SQL server Connector